-Though I don’t nearly as much about other NFL teams as I do about the Steelers, I’m going to try my hand at writing short previews and predictions for each playoff game this season.
+Though I don’t write nearly as much about other NFL teams as I do about the Steelers, I’m going to try my hand at writing short previews and predictions for each playoff game this season.
 It’s not like I have the Steelers to write about at the moment.
 Plus, it’ll be fun when I pick every game wrong and you guys can all make fun of me!

 Kansas City Chiefs vs. Indianapolis Colts

 It’s hard not to like the story of the 2013 Kansas City Chiefs.
 Coming off a 2-14 season, the Chiefs hired an ostracized coach and traded for an ostracized former first round quarterback.
 And it worked.
 The Chiefs started the season 9-0—that equaled their win total from the previous two seasons combined.
 Andy Reid, Alex Smith, and a stellar defense have given Kansas City fans something to really get excited about.
-(Side note: Can you imagine the awesomeness if KC goes farther in the playoffs than either Philly or San Francisco?!)
+(Side note: Can you imagine the awesomeness if Kansas City goes farther in the playoffs than either Philly or San Francisco?)

 Despite their great start to the year, the Chiefs have fallen off in the second half of the season.
 They’ve lost 5 of their last 7 games.
 Their second teamers played admirably against the Chargers, and it should have been enough to win the game (side note: fuck you, officials).
 In Week 16, the Chiefs played the Colts in Arrowhead and lost 23-7.
 That does not bode well for playing the Colts in Lucas Oil Stadium.

 The Colts are a tough team to figure out.
 On the one hand, they’ve beaten the 49ers, Seahawks, and Broncos, all playoff teams and all early Super Bowl favorites.
 On the other hand, they’ve lost to the Chargers, Dolphins, and the Rams (by 30 points, no less).